NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 Emu is a cluster that is designed to be similar to eRSA's Tizard supercomputer, but makes use of the [Australian Research Cloud][AustralianResearchCloud].
 The Emu cluster-in-the-cloud is managed by eRSA and provides a shared service for eRSA users who don't have a resource allocation on the national cloud or don't have the expertise to set up and manage a private cluster-in-the-cloud using [StarCluster][StarCluster].

 Emu currently consists of 136 processing cores, with an eight-core machine for the head node and 16 worker nodes to run jobs.
 Each node has eight cores, 32GB RAM and 240GB of local disk.
 The cluster uses the same job management system (Torque) and eRSA user accounts that are used on Tizard (and previously on Corvus).
-The cluster has access to the same repository of software packages as
+The cluster has access to the same repository of software packages as Tizard.

 This service is designed for: